 The Opera House is a large building with a foyer and four seating levels.
 These are called Stalls, Dress Circle, Upper Circle and Gallery.
-You will be sitting in the Stalls, these are the seats on the ground floor in front of the stage
+You will either be sitting in the Stalls or the Dress Circle.

+The Stalls are the seats on the ground floor in front of the stage.